 The authors compare climate change vulnerability and adaptation to the story of Icarus, the son of the master craftsman Daedalus in Greek mythology.
 Despite many warnings from his father, Icarus flew too close to the sun, melted his wax wings, and fell.
 The authors explain that, “As our society risks a scorching from the sun, Icarus is an appropriate cautionary tale to inspire for social-science engagement.
 Maybe, with advance planning, Daedalus could have invented the parachute, providing Icarus a soft landing – [a] well-adapted ending.”
 Today, Icarus is society itself.
 The authors conclude: “We need cool and engaged social science reflection to identify the causes of risk and adaptive pathways forward – so we might guide society to land standing.”
 To read an unpublished extended version of this article click here

-ICARUS is pleased to announce the third ICARUS meeting to be held at Columbia University from Friday May 18 through Sunday May 20, 2012.
-ICARUS III follows on the highly successful ICARUS I and II conferences organized at the University of Illinois, Urbana-Champaign and the University of Michigan’s School of Natural Resources and Environment.
-The theme of the ICARUS III meeting is “Scales, Frameworks and Metrics.”
+ICARUS is pleased to announce the fourth ICARUS meeting to be held at the University of Illinois at Urbana-Champaign from Friday May 7 through Sunday May 9, 2015.
+ICARUS IV follows on the highly successful ICARUS I, II, and III conferences organized at the University of Illinois at Urbana-Champaign, the University of Michigan’s School of Natural Resources and Environment, and Columbia University.
+More information is to come, but mark your calendars, because this is a conference you do not want miss!